Fattah was the representative for Pennsylvania’s 2nd congressional district and was a Democrat. He served from 1995 to 2016.

 |Jun.
 24, 2016||House Committee on Ethics ended the investigation when Fattah resigned|

 |2016||Fattah resigned in 2016, two days after being convicted of the charges.|

 Read our 2015 Report Card for Fattah.

-Each dot in the chart below was a member of the House of Representatives in 2016.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Fattah is shown as a purple triangle. (analysis methodology)
+Fattah is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2016 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Fattah was the primary sponsor of 2 bills that were enacted: